sjdv1982/biohackathon-covid/README.md

 ### Progress
 - Protein and 3 nucleotides --> scored with attract and minimized
-- The preliminary pipeline is ready.
+- The preliminary pipeline is ready
+- Hrishi looked for the name of the complexes for which there are some examples of the increase/decrease of the affinity upon the mutation (F->A);

 ### Current Status